Board of Directors

 Steve Potts

-Steve Potts is a partner with his father and his brother Mark at Potts Exploration, L.L.C.
+Steve Potts is a partner with his brother Mark at Potts Exploration, L.L.C.
 He has a degree in business from Oklahoma State University and holds a Master of Business Administration from Oklahoma City University.
 He currently serves on the Potts Family Foundation’s Finance Committee.
-In addition, he also serves as Treasurer of the Oklahoma Youth Hunting & Shooting Program and Board Chair of Smart Start Central Oklahoma.
+In addition, he also serves as Treasurer of the Oklahoma Youth Hunting & Shooting Program.
 Steve is also a graduate of Leadership Oklahoma Class XXIV.

 Katheryn Potts